Kitware/ParaView/Web/Documentation/guides/ubuntu_14_04/README.md

-# Setting up ParaViewWeb on Ubuntu 14.04
+# ParaViewWeb on Ubuntu 14.04 LTS

 ## Introduction

-This document describes how to set up a ParaViewWeb server instance on a freshly installed Ubuntu Desktop 14.04.
+This document describes how to set up a ParaViewWeb server instance on a freshly installed Ubuntu Desktop 14.04 LTS.
 The server version can also be used, but to properly leverage the GPU, you will need to install and run X or build ParaView with OSMesa.

 This document is split in 4 sections:

-1. Configure the Linux distribution so all the needed component are available
+1. Configuring the Linux distribution so all the needed component are available
 2. Installing ParaViewWeb
 3. Configuring the ParaViewWeb launcher
 4. Configuring Apache to serve the standard ParaViewWeb example application and documentation
-5. Structure the Web Site content with the ParaViewWeb sample application
+5. Structuring the Web Site content with the ParaViewWeb sample application

-# Installation of Ubuntu 14.04
+## Installation of Ubuntu 14.04

-## Package installation
+### Package installation

-Onced you've properly installed your new Unbuntu Desktop you may want to add all the missing libraries and dependencies.
+Once you've properly installed your new Unbuntu Desktop you may want to add all the missing libraries and dependencies.

     $ sudo apt-get update
     $ sudo apt-get upgrade